shuhei/shuhei.github.com/source/posts/2017-05-27-memory-usage.md

 Because of the namespaces, `ps` command lists processes of Docker containers in addition to other processes in the host OS, while it cannot list processes of host OS or other containers in a docker container.

 [By default, Docker containers have no resource constraints](https://docs.docker.com/engine/admin/resource_constraints/#memory).
-So, if you run one container in a host and don't limit resource usage of the container, and this is my case, the container's "free memory" is same as the host OS's "free memory".
+So, if you run one container in a host and don’t limit resource usage of the container, and this is my case, the container’s “free memory” is same as the host OS’s “free memory”.

 ## Memory metrics on Docker container